 Off-road motorcycles are exactly what they sound like: for going where no man has been before.
 They have taller seat heights to accommodate deeper brush and high suspension that can handle a few bumps along the way.
 They won’t typically have any lights or turn signals, so they will probably be trailered to the weekend riding spot.
 Most are pretty lightweight and ready to ride the back trails all weekend.
 Kawasaki makes a good lineup for off-road motorcycles that don’t break the bank.
 The KLX110 offers a 4-speed transmission with a clutch-less design that will make it easy on the hand and wrist all weekend for climbing those steep hills to check out the view.

 After reading all of that, you may be swimming thinking of how many options there are for motorcycles.
 Each brand has something in each of the major types, and even within those, they have multiple offerings that cover the different engine sizes and overall motorcycle sizes available.
 If you’re not looking for a particular brand, take out a pen and notepad and write down what you plan to use the motorcycle for.
 Once you know that, you can start to navigate what will fit you the best and also check out what safety features are available for each model.
 If you’re unsure how to check fitment, we covered that recently in this article.
 Once you have whittled down the contenders’ list, you can check out the ratings from other riders, go to a local dealership to try on a few motorcycles, and finally find the perfect ride you’ve been dreaming of.
 Be safe out there and good luck!

-Now that you’ve got a handle on the different types of motorcycles, feel free to check out some of our current recommendations on beginner motorcycles and gear.
+Now that you’ve got a handle on the different types of motorcycles, feel free to check out some of our current recommendations on choosing the safest motorcycle you can, as well as beginner motorcycles and gear.
 Always feel free to drop a comment below and let us know what your favorite motorcycle is and why!